 It should output a string with device’s product code.

-Alternatively, you can also use the following to setup ADB and Fastboot on Mac OS and Linux.
+Alternative method to setup ADB and Fastboot on Mac OS and Linux:

-- First, download: Android4.zip or the Mirror zip file.
+- First, download: Android4.zip file.
 This contains ADB and Fastboot files.
 Now place it on your desktop (or any location).